Research

 Life history evolution

-Marine organisms have amazingly diverse life histories.
+Marine invertebrates have amazingly diverse life histories.
 For example, some are external fertilisers while others are internal fertilisers, some have free-swimming larvae while others don’t, and some have separate sexes while others are hermaphrodites.
 We are interested in the ecological and evolutionary forces that shape this diversity.